Mormon cosmology: Temporal creation and fall

-Following the War in Heaven, Jesus created the earth under the direction of God the Father.
-Since all matter is co-eternal with God, creation of the earth was not performed ex nihilo.
-Rather, God performed creation by organizing pre-existing matter.
+Following the War in Heaven, Mormon scripture states Jesus created the earth and the heavens (not to be confused with the Celestial Kingdom which also referred to by the word heaven in Mormonism) under the direction of God the Father.
+Since Mormon sources state all matter is co-eternal with God, creation of the earth was not performed ex nihilo.
+Rather, Mormonism teaches that God performed creation by organizing pre-existing matter.
 The earth and everything on it were created spiritually by God before they were created physically.
 Jehovah used the priesthood to create the physical earth and everything in it as well as the Sun, Moon, stars, and planets.
 Jehovah had assistance from other children of God, including the archangel Michael.
 God the Father and Jehovah together created the physical bodies of Adam and Eve, which were patterned after the physical body possessed by God.
 Michael's spirit was placed in the male body (Adam), and a spirit daughter of God was placed in the female body (Eve).

 Adam and Eve were placed in the Garden of Eden.
 Although they had physical bodies, they were not yet mortal.
 God the Father commanded them to have children.
 He also told them that they could eat of any tree in the garden except for the tree of knowledge of good and evil, and that they would "surely die" if they ate of that tree.